nginrsw/prgms/README.md

   and machine learning.
 - **Go**: Designed for scalability and performance, making it an excellent choice for building efficient and concurrent applications.
+- **V**: A modern programming language with a focus on simplicity, speed, and safety.
+It has no dependencies, compiles extremely fast, and provides powerful concurrency features.

 ---